Randomized Compression of Rank-Structured Matrices Accelerated with Graph Coloring: Numerical experiments

 \subsection{Summary of observations}

-\begin{itemize} \item The results demonstrate quasilinear scaling of computation time for compressing the operators and for applying the compressed representations to vectors. \item The unif. $\h^1$ compression scheme consistently outperforms the $\h^1$\,+\,unif. scheme.
-The advantage appears not only in shorter compression times, but also in higher accuracy and lower storage requirements. \item The approximations achieve high accuracy in every case, with the exception of the FMM, for which the accuracy is on par with the accuracy of the operator. \item The storage costs, reported as number of floating point numbers per degree of freedom, remains roughly constant for the $\h^2$ format, and grows logarithmically for the other formats. \item In every case, the majority of the compression time is spent in the black-box matrix-vector multiplication routines, highlighting the importance of minimizing the number of matrix-vector products. \end{itemize}
+\begin{itemize} \item The numerical results support our claims of quasilinear computational complexity for all steps of the algorithms presented. \item The unif. $\h^1$ compression scheme consistently outperforms the $\h^1$\,+\,unif. scheme.
+The advantage appears not only in shorter compression times, but also in higher accuracy and lower storage requirements. \item The approximations achieve high accuracy in every case, with the exception of the 3D FMM, for which the accuracy matches or exceeds the accuracy of the operator. \item The count of floating point numbers per degree of freedom remains constant or grows very slowly for the $\h^2$ format, reflecting linear asymptotic storage cost, and it grows logarithmically for the other formats, reflecting quasilinear asymptotic storage costs. \item In every case, the majority of the compression time is spent in the black-box matrix-vector multiplication routines, highlighting the importance of minimizing the number of matrix-vector products. \end{itemize}